Our commitments to environment

 6. Internal transport

-With a network of 9 production sites in Vendée (France), the supply chain teams have set up an indicator to track the mileage covered by our in-house shuttle services to be able to integrate this parameter when taking industrial decisions.
+With a network of 9 production sites in the Vendée region, supply chain teams have set up an indicator of the number of kilometers covered by internal shuttles, so as to be able to integrate this parameter into industrial decision-making.

 7. Employee engagement